MatthiasDeToffoli/ConquestAndInfluence/README.md

 # ConquestAndInfluence
 A 2D mobile mind break game, you will conquer a square that will influence the adjacent squares for conquer them too.
-An opponent will do same for conquer the all map.
+Every square will give you power for deafeat an opponent which will do same.

 * [GDD](./Documentations/GDD.md "GDD")
 * [TDD](./Documentations/TDD.md "TDD")